-Fall 2017
+Fall 2018

-- Laboratory 1: Laboratory Safety and Ethics - Laboratory 2: Recovery, Recrystallization, and Grain Growth - Laboratory 3: Binary Alloy Phase Diagrams - Laboratory 4: Heat Treatment of Steel - Laboratory 5: The Uniaxial Tensile Test - Laboratory 6: Electronic Properties of Materials - All students must complete the Laboratory 1 report, but students can drop one score (or simply not do) one of Laboratory 2, 3, 4, 5, and/or 6 reports.
+- The six laboratory exercises complement the lectures offered in MSE45 in biweekly experiments investigating the properties of materials.
+Refer to the Laboratory Guide and Laboratory Manuals on bCourses.
+The labs include: - Laboratory 1: Laboratory Safety and Ethics - Laboratory 2: Recovery, Recrystallization, and Grain Growth - Laboratory 3: Binary Alloy Phase Diagrams - Laboratory 4: Heat Treatment of Steel - Laboratory 5: The Uniaxial Tensile Test - Laboratory 6: Electronic Properties of Materials - All students must complete the Laboratory 1 report, but students can drop one score (or simply not do) one of Laboratory 2, 3, 4, 5, or 6 reports.
 In other words, only 5 of the 6 reports are required to get a full grade.
-Those completing all 6 reports will receive the summation of the best 5 scores from all assignments. - Each laboratory will be staffed by a primary Graduate Student Instructor (GSI) who is responsible for grading laboratory reports and providing a lesson at the start of the session and a secondary GSI who assists with safety and staffing of experimental stations. - Reports must be completed following the guidelines outlined in the Laboratory Guide (available online). - Laboratory reports are to be submitted electronically through bspace and are due 1 week from the end of your laboratory. - Example if you are in laboratory section 102, your report will be online by 5:00PM on the next Tuesday. - Laboratory grading concerns After your graded lab reports are returned, you may notice differences in scoring between lab sections.
+Those completing all 6 reports will receive the summation of the best 5 scores from all assignments. - Each laboratory will be staffed by a primary Graduate Student Instructor (GSI) who is responsible for grading laboratory reports and providing a lesson at the start of the session and a secondary GSI who assists with safety and staffing of experimental stations. - o Reports must be completed following the guidelines outlined in the Laboratory Guide (available online). - Laboratory reports are to be submitted electronically through bspace and are due 1 week from the end of your laboratory. - Example if you are in laboratory section 102, your report will be online by 5:00PM on the next Tuesday. - Laboratory grading concerns After your graded lab reports are returned, you may notice differences in scoring between lab sections.
 Sometimes one GSI may appear to be stricter in the grading than another.
 This is a natural result of the variability of the graders.
 To account for this, at the end of the semester all lab scores are normalized and treated based on average and standard deviation values for the different sections.
 This removes any variations in grading styles among lab sections.